m-lab/jostler/USAGE.md

 ### Generating Schema from Sample JSON Object

-The `bq` command included in the `google-cloud-sdk` supports creating tables with schemas inferred from a provided JSON object. to use this method, you need write access to a GCP BigQuery project.
+The `bq` command included in the `google-cloud-sdk` supports creating tables with schemas inferred from a provided JSON object.
+To use this method, you need write access to a GCP BigQuery project.
 You can setup one for yourself with zero cost.